myehya812/CareerHub/README.md

 | `PUT` | `/api/jobs/{id}` | Update an existing job |
 | `DELETE` | `/api/jobs/{id}` | Delete a job |

-More endpoints will be introduced as authentication, companies, applications, saved jobs, and user profiles are added.
+Additional endpoints will be added for authentication, companies, applications, saved jobs, and user profiles as development continues.

 ---